 This is an intermediate Pilates mat workout.
-If you are a beginner, move more slowly and take the most basic option in each exercise.
-I wanted to get as much done in 18 minutes as possible so I’m moving at quite a clip, you can always pause the video if you need a little more time.
-I recommend repeating today’s workout three times this week.
+If you are a beginner, move more slowly and take the most basic option of each exercise.
+I wanted to get as much done in 18 minutes as possible, so I’m moving at quite a clip, you can always pause the video if you need a little more time.
+I recommend repeating today’s workout twice this week.

 Now I’d Love To Hear From You